Riflescope Early Beginnings [History and Guide to Riflescopes]

 Telescopic Sights in the American Civil War

 It was among these men that the telescopic sight made its first appearance on the battlefield.
-Union snipers generally favoured the breech-loading Sharps rifle – becoming “Sharpshooters” – whilst their Confederate adversaries preferred the powerful yet rare British Whitworth rifle, which many credit as being the most accurate rifle in the world at the time and the first modern sniper rifle.
+Union snipers generally favored the breech-loading Sharps rifle – becoming “Sharpshooters” – whilst their Confederate adversaries preferred the powerful yet rare British Whitworth rifle, which many credit as being the most accurate rifle in the world at the time and the first modern sniper rifle.

-Whilst the primary function of “Whitworth Sharpshooters” was to neutralise enemy artillery crews, during the Battle of Spotsylvania Courthouse in 1864, Union General John Sedgwick was killed by a Whitworth at a range of 800 – 1000 yards, becoming the highest-ranking Union casualty of the war.
+Whilst the primary function of “Whitworth Sharpshooters” was to neutralize enemy artillery crews, during the Battle of Spotsylvania Courthouse in 1864, Union General John Sedgwick was killed by a Whitworth at a range of 800 – 1000 yards, becoming the highest-ranking Union casualty of the war.

-The World Wars
+History – The World Wars and The Rifle Scope

 When the First World War erupted in Europe in 1914, the place of the telescopic sight on the battlefield was well established.
-Germany equipped 20,000 of its best marksmen with scoped rifles and dominated this aspect of the conflict, however as the war progressed other powers closed the gap, developing models such as the US produced Warner and Swasey x6 scope mounted on a .30-06 M1903 Springfield Rifle.
+Germany equipped 20,000 of its best marksmen with scoped rifles and dominated this aspect of the conflict, however as the war progressed other powers closed the gap, developing models such as the US-produced Warner and Swasey x6 scope mounted on a .30-06 M1903 Springfield Rifle.

 The Second World War witnessed some of the most significant leaps forward in terms of the development of rifle scopes.
 For the first time, optical technology was made available to the general infantryman following the introduction of the Lyman Alaskan 2.5x scope, which could be mounted on the standard-issue M1, and the Zeiss Zielvier 4x which could be mounted on the Karabiner 98k rifle, the mainstay of the Wehrmacht.

-The Unertl Optical Company developed a scope that offered an unprecedented 10x magnification, which would later be attached to the US Marine Corps’ M40 rifle and rise to fame in the hands of USMC Sniper Carlos “White Feather” Hathcock in Vietnam.
+The Unertl Optical Company developed a scope that offered an unprecedented 10x magnification, which would later be attached to the US Marine Corps M40 rifle and rise to fame in the hands of USMC Sniper Carlos “White Feather” Hathcock in Vietnam.

 Perhaps the most significant development of the war in terms of rifle scopes, however, was the Zielgerät “Vampir” 1229.
 Mounted on the Sturmgewehr 44 – the world’s first assault rifle – and wielded by a wielded by a grenadier known as a Nachtjäger (Nighthunter), the Vampir was an active infrared, or night vision, scope.